Everything ultimately moves to a lower energy state:

 - Landing page load-time overhead

-- The interview process segments exponentially
+- The conversation process segments exponentially

-So, if you want to want to make it easier for your customers to buy from you, cut their overhead and listen better with interview marketing; your customers and revenue line will be happy you did.
+So, if you want to want to make it easier for your customers to buy from you, cut their overhead and listen better with conversation marketing; your customers and revenue line will be happy you did.

 * Meenan, April 2013 | vol. 56 | no. 4 | Communications of the Association for Computing Machinery